oarepo/json-excel-converter/README.md

 ### Arrays

-When first row is passed, the library creates the layout of columns.
-In case of arrays, a column (or more columns if the array contains json objects) is created for each of the items in the array.
+When the first row is processed, the library guesses the columns layout.
+In case of arrays, a column (or more columns if the array contains json objects) is created for each of the items in the array, as shown in the example above.

-Then on second row it might happen that the array contains more items.
-The library reacts by adjusting the number of columns in the layout and raising ``LinearizationError``.
+On subsequent rows the array might contain more items.
+The library reacts by adjusting the number of columns in the layout and raising ``LinearizationError`` as previous rows might be already output.

+``Converter.convert_streaming`` just raises this exception - it is the responsibility of caller to take the right action.

 ``Converter.convert`` captures this error and restarts the processing.
 In case of CSV this means truncating the output file to 0 bytes and processing the data again.

-``Converter.convert_streaming`` just raises this exception as data stream does not generally supports rewinding.
+XLSX writer caches all the data before writing them to excel so the restart just means discarding the cache.

-If you know the size of the array in advance, you might pass it in options.
+If you know the size of the array in advance, you should pass it in options.
 Then no processing restarts are required and ``LinearizationError`` is not raised.

  ```python